jingelrpg/coc-vft/README.md

 * A retired World War I veteran from a small village near Kraków (Cracow), who was forced as a young man to join the Russian army.
-  He was one of the only survivor on an unspecified minor battlefield in the end phase of the war in Eastern Europe.
+  He was the only survivor on an unspecified minor battlefield in the end phase of the war in Eastern Europe.
   During an exceptionally dark night, all other soldiers on Russian side were killed